madfozjer/skillicons-tooltip/README.md

 2. put name of your skill as 'skill' and 'position' where you want to put it as props.

 This library gets images from the skills-icons API.
+We are also on npm: https://www.npmjs.com/package/skillicons-tooltip!

-Available technologies: Vue.
+Available technologies: Vue, React.